| Title: | Penalized Linear Mixed Models for Correlated Data |

 quiet |

-Logical: should the messages printed to the console be silenced?
-Defaults to FALSE. |
+Logical: should console messages be silenced?
+Defaults to FALSE |

 ... |